-Pretty much every obituary for Liam Clancy, last of the renowned Clancy Brothers and Tommy Makem outfit, will tell you that he passed away on Friday, December 4th, at the age of 74.
+Pretty much every obituary for Liam Clancy, last of the renowned Clancy Brothers and Tommy Makem outfit, will tell you he passed away on Friday, December 4th, at the age of 74.
 They’ll repeat this quote by Bob Dylan, a lifelong friend who was strongly influenced by him, his brothers, and Tommy Makem in the ’60s Greenwich Village folk scene:

 “I never heard a singer as good as Liam ever.
 He was just the best ballad singer I’d ever heard in my life, and still is, probably.”